Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 23/02/2020

-Firstly, the composition is cool, you managed the shadows and lights well, and it's very clean and neat.
+First of all, the composition is great; youâve handled the shadows and lighting well, and itâs very clean and polished.

-> the grass: it doesn't work because you've done something very regular.
-If it's organic, we avoid regularity.
-We create randomness.
-And the second rule: the further it is, the less detailed it is.
+> The grass: it doesnât work because youâve made it too uniform.
+If itâs organic, avoid regularity.
+Create randomness.
+And the second rule: the further away something is, the less detail it should have.

-> the character in the foreground: there's a visual knot with his head.
-It almost exactly touches the branch next to it >> absolutely to avoid.
-To remedy this, I've reduced it, but you could simply move the branch or the head so that they overlap or clearly avoid each other.
+> The character in the foreground: thereâs a visual conflict with his head.
+It almost touches the branch right next to it, which should be avoided.
+To fix this, Iâve reduced his size, but you could simply move the branch or the head so that they overlap or avoid each other completely.

-> Still on the character, he obviously does not have the same light source as the rest of your image >> not logical, so I corrected that
+> Also regarding the character, he clearly doesnât have the same light source as the rest of the image, which doesnât make sense, so Iâve corrected that.

-> And regarding the folds, you did something that has no tension lines.
-Don't hesitate to take a sheet at home and simulate the position he's in to see the folds that are created ^^
+> And concerning the folds, youâve created something with no tension lines.
+Donât hesitate to take a sheet at home and simulate the position heâs in to see the folds that are created.

-But it's a very good job overall, with good image depth, it also tells a story.
-Really very nice đ
+But overall, itâs a very good piece of work, with good depth and it tells a story.
+Really great! đ

 PremiÚrement, la compo est cool, tu as bien géré les ombres et lumiÚres et c'est trÚs propre et soigné.